History of lute-family instruments: Entering the Middle East, Northern Africa and Europe, the barbat and oud

 By the 11th century, Muslim sections of Spain, or Al-Andalus, had become a center for the manufacture of instruments.
 These goods spread gradually to Provence, influencing French troubadours and trouvères and eventually reaching the rest of Europe.
 While Europe developed the lute, the oud remained a central part of Arab music, and broader Ottoman music as well, undergoing a range of transformations.

 Beside the introduction of the lute to Spain by the Moors, another important point of transfer of the lute from Arabian to European culture was Sicily, where it was brought either by Byzantine or later by Muslim musicians.
 There were singer-lutenists at the court in Palermo following the Norman conquest of the island from the Muslims, and the lute is depicted extensively in the ceiling paintings in the Palermo's royal Cappella Palatina, dedicated by the Norman King Roger II of Sicily in 1140.
 Sicilian influence increased as Tuscan poets visited Sicily in the 13th century to partake of the local culture.
 His Hohenstaufen grandson Frederick II, Holy Roman Emperor (1194–1250) continued integrating Muslims into his court, including Moorish musicians.
 By the 14th century, lutes had disseminated throughout Italy and, probably because of the cultural influence of the Hohenstaufen kings and emperor, based in Palermo, the lute had also made significant inroads into the German-speaking lands.

 Although the major entry of the short lute was in western Europe, leading to a variety of lute styles, the short lute entered Europe in the East as well; as early as the 6th century, the Bulgars brought the short-necked variety of the instrument called Komuz to the Balkans.

 Additionally, the Byzantine Empire bordered on both Europe and Persia.
-The Central Asian lute, now middle Eastern, can be seen in Byzantine artwork from the 9th and 10th centuried.
+The Central Asian lute, now middle Eastern, can be seen in Byzantine artwork from the 9th and 10th centuries.